 6.1 Introduction

-Pipeline pigs (pipeline scrapers) are a type of tool utilized in the pipeline industry to complete certain tasks including pipeline cleaning and inspection.
-Pigs have been used in the pipeline industry for more than 80 years with the first pigs being constructed from wood and straw with barbed wire or wire wrapped tightly around.
-These pigs were propelled down a pipeline to perform a cleaning/scraping action inside the pipeline.
-As the pig travelled through the pipeline, the wire scraping the inside of the pipeline caused a squeaking sound similar to the squealing of a pig, hence the term “pig” (Menon, 2011).
+Pipeline pigs, or pipeline scrapers, are tools used in the pipeline industry to perform tasks such as cleaning and inspection.
+They have been used for over 80 years, with the first pigs made of wood and straw, tightly wrapped with barbed or plain wire.
+As the pig travelled through the pipeline, it cleaned or scraped.
+The wire scraping inside the pipeline produced a squeaking sound similar to a pig’s squeal, which is how the name “pig” originated (Menon, 2011).

 6.2 Common Pig Operations/Types